aws-observability/aws-rum-web/docs/cdn_installation.md

 ## Arguments

 The code snippet accepts six arguments.
-The snippet below shows these arguments with the body of the snippet's function ommitted for readability:
+The snippet below shows these arguments with the body of the snippet's function omitted for readability:
 ```html
 <script>
     (function(n,i,v,r,s,c,u,x,z){...})(